-- A detailed inspection twice per year: one at start-up and one part way through the contract term (e.g. truck, equipment, tools, qualification of employees) - A work observation (drive-by) at a minimum every two weeks (observe work methods; check for safety items).
+- A detailed inspection twice per year: one at start-up and one part way through the contract term (e.g. truck, equipment, tools, qualification of employees). - A work observation (drive-by) periodically (observe work methods, check for safety items).
 Drive-by observations are not announced.